Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Closed-form Partial Identification Sets of Disparities for Binary Protected Class Attribute

-We first consider the case where we impose no additional assumptions other than what is given directly from the data in terms of marginal distributions.
-Toward that end, for any functions $w_\alpha(\hy,z)$ and $\tw_\alpha(\hy,y,z)$, define, respectively,
+We first reformulate the partial identification set in \cref{eq: PI-set-abstract} for different disparity measures in terms of weighted representations that are more amenable to analysis.
+For any functions $w_\alpha(\hy,z)$ and $\tw_\alpha(\hy,y,z)$, we define, respectively,